 Thousands of Palestinian refugees remain trapped in besieged Damascus district invaded by ISIL.

-“What is unfolding in Yarmouk is unacceptable,” Ban said at the UN headquarters on Thursday.
+“What is unfolding in Yarmouk is unacceptable,” Ban told reporters at UN headquarters on Thursday.
 “We simply cannot stand by and watch a massacre unfold.”

-Ban described the situation as “the deepest circle of hell” in Syria’s four-year civil war.
+Ban said that the Yarmouk camp is “the deepest circle of hell” in Syria’s four-year civil war.

 The International Committee of the Red Cross (ICRC) has joined a growing chorus of aid groups calling for immediate access to the camp.

 The ICRC said emergency medical care is “urgently needed” for the estimated 18,000 people still inside the camp, and warned that humanitarian needs “are growing by the day”.
 It called on the armed factions to allow the “immediate and unimpeded passage” of humanitarian aid and to permit civilians who wish to flee to be able to do so.